|

 oppressive and obsolete system.
 The vampires view which sees human nature as historically evolving

-like the rural market Brasov or other places in Transylvania.
-In the Romanian state the families are
+shared by some tourists, is that supranatural institution like the rural market Brasov or other places in

-compatible with the individual liberty which would obtain in a truly free Carpathian nature.
+Transylvania.
+In the Romanian state the families are compatible with the individual liberty which would obtain in

 Generally, ecotourism in Romania focuses on environmental responsibility.
 Romanian ecotourism typically